 Some elements of ramping are more important than others.
 Strip it down to the basics and start by focusing on buyer-centric messaging, outreach best practices, and live call execution.

-When onboarding new reps, it’s essential to have content that’s useful.
+Useful content is essential when onboarding new reps.
 After all, reps typically forget almost 90% of their training in just 30 days if it’s not reinforced.
-So you want to limit onboarding content to the most essential materials.
+So, you want to limit onboarding content to the most essential materials.

-There are three main types of content that are particularly useful to have before you launch your new onboarding plan.
+Three main types of content are particularly useful to have before you launch your new onboarding plan.

 Playbook

-Build a specific sequence of training exercises, organized into two-hour sessions focused on key topics.
-Ideally, each training session should build on the last, so that reps finish the curriculum with a strong understanding of the basics.
+Build a specific sequence of training exercises organized into two-hour sessions focused on key topics.
+Ideally, each training session should build on the last so reps finish the curriculum with a strong understanding of the basics.

 To help you out, we’ve created a sample onboarding curriculum that you can download for free and adapt to your own team’s needs.